 Mulled Wine is the ultimate holiday drink!
 Made with spices, lemon, and orange, a glass of warm mulled wine will keep you nice and toasty on chilly winter evenings.
 This easy recipe is vegan and gluten-free.

 Vegans don’t like to celebrate or have fun, right?
 Wrong!
 Vegans love food, drink and celebrating just as much as everyone else!
 Veganism isn’t about depravation at all, it’s about celebrating life – the life of all living creatures.
 And that's why I'm toasting the season with a glass of mulled wine!

-Once you get your hands on some vegan wine, gather some spices and make this mulled wine, which is perfect for celebrating the holidays with.
-I like to serve this tasty drink on Thanksgiving, Christmas, and New Year’s Eve – and sometime just any random chilly winter’s evening!
+Grab a bottle, gather some spices and make this mulled wine, which is perfect for celebrating the holidays with.
+I like to serve this tasty drink on Thanksgiving, Christmas, and New Year's Eve – and sometimes just any random chilly winter's evening!

 - 1 bottle red wine

 - 2 star anise